recryptproject/qtumjs-doc/source/index.html.md

  */
 export interface IContractSendRequestOptions {
   /**
-   * The amount in QTUM to send. eg 0.1, default: 0
+   * The amount in RECRYPT to send. eg 0.1, default: 0 */
-   */
   amount?: number | string